 Law No. 155-17 against Money Laundering and Financing of Terrorism, was enacted on May 31, 2017, which changed considerably the money laundering prevention in the Dominican Republic.

-The enacted of this law responded to the Dominican Republic incorporation to the Latin American Financial Action Task Force (GAFILAT) in 2016, one of the 9 regional bodies of the FATF.
+The enactment of this law responded to the Dominican Republic incorporation to the Latin American Financial Action Task Force (GAFILAT) in 2016, one of the 9 regional bodies of the FATF.
 It was required to restructure and amend Dominican Republic laws, in particular Law No. 72-02 against Laundering of Assets from Illegal Trafficking in Drugs and Controlled Substances.
 Now the Dominican Republic has an enhanced regulatory framework in terms of money laundering that not only considers drug trafficking as a single previous offense.

 We will mention below some of the novelties of the money laundering law:

-- The inclusion of more than 20 preceding or decisive offences for the crime of money laundering, in addition to drug trafficking, such as: human trafficking, child pornography, pimping, human organs trafficking, illicit arms trafficking, kidnapping, extortion, counterfeiting of coins, securities, fraud against the State, embezzlement, concussion, bribery, trafficking of influences, prevarication and crimes committed by public officials in its functions, transnational bribery, tax offence, smuggling, piracy, offences against the intellectual property, unjustified enrichment, falsification of public documents, counterfeiting and adulteration of medicines, food and beverages, illicit traffic in goods, works of art, jewelry and sculptures, and aggravated robbery, crime financing, crimes and high-tech crime, misuse of information Confidential or privileged, market manipulation, among otherss.
+- The inclusion of more than 20 preceding or decisive offences for the crime of money laundering, in addition to drug trafficking, such as: human trafficking, child pornography, pimping, human organs trafficking, illicit arms trafficking, kidnapping, extortion, counterfeiting of coins, securities, fraud against the State, embezzlement, concussion, bribery, trafficking of influences, prevarication and crimes committed by public officials in its functions, transnational bribery, tax offence, smuggling, piracy, offences against the intellectual property, unjustified enrichment, falsification of public documents, counterfeiting and adulteration of medicines, food and beverages, illicit traffic in goods, works of art, jewelry and sculptures, and aggravated robbery, crime financing, crimes and high-tech crime, misuse of confidential information or privileged, market manipulation, among others.